johnjoeallen/debian-configure-devbox/steps/90.0-Jellyfin/README.md

         - host: internal.jellyfin.lan
           https: false
           certbot: false
-      certbot:
-        enabled: true
+      certbotEnabled: true
-        email: admin@dublinux.net
+      certbotEmail: admin@dublinux.net
-        domains:
-          - jellyfin.dublinux.net
-        staging: false
+      certbotStaging: false
-        extraArgs:
+      certbotExtraArgs:
         - "--force-renewal"
 ```

 The step ensures `/etc/apt/sources.list.d/jellyfin.list` exists, stores the key at `/usr/share/keyrings/jellyfin-archive-keyring.gpg`, runs `apt-get update` when the repo definition changes, and installs the requested packages before enabling and starting `jellyfin.service`.

-When `apacheProxy.enabled` is true, the step installs Apache, enables the required modules, writes the HTTP vhost, enables the site, reloads Apache, and optionally requests a certificate with `certbot` using the webroot plugin.
-Certificates always cover every `domains.host` that declares `certbot: true`; HTTP requests to a domain that sets `redirect: true` are redirected to HTTPS.
+When `apacheProxy.enabled` is true, the step installs Apache, enables the required modules, writes the HTTP vhost, enables the site, reloads Apache, and optionally requests certificates with `certbot` using the webroot plugin.
+Certificates cover every `domains.host` that sets `certbot: true`; HTTP requests to hosts flagged with `redirect: true` are redirected to HTTPS.
+Use the top-level `certbotEnabled`, `certbotEmail`, `certbotStaging`, and `certbotExtraArgs` fields to control the certbot invocation.